Recurrent corneal erosion (abrasions)

 - Granular dystrophy even after graft ..delaminate if superficial, catch early

-- sometimes a bandage a contact lens may be helpful;
+- if using a a bandage a contact lens

 - change lens every 2 weeks if possible

 - use chlormaphenical minims if there is an abrasion present

 - doxycycline 100mg once a day (not if you are pregnant)